-PREVENT Thanksgiving FAILS

-Keep food poisoning off the menu

 Holiday traditions, family gatherings, and home-cooked meals are a treasured part of the holiday season.
 With Thanksgiving just days away, families are hard at work preparing for Thanksgiving dinner and spending time with friends and family.
 Meal prep can be overwhelming and stressful.
 With distractions all around, it's easy to make mistakes that may cause guests to leave with more than full bellies.

-Common Thanksgiving Fails

-- Forgetting to thaw the turkey
+- 1. Forgetting to thaw the turkey.

-- 2. Undercooking the turkey
+- 2. Undercooking the turkey.

-- 3. Cooking the turkey in the packaging
+- 3. Cooking the turkey in the packaging.

-- Forgetting about a guest's food allergy
+- 4. Forgetting about a guest's food allergy.

-- 5. Eating the fake fruit and vegetables used for table decorations
+- 5. Eating the fake fruit and vegetables used for table decorations.

-Whether you're preparing dinner for two people or a large group, following basic food safety steps will keep everyone at the table from getting sick.
+"Whether you're preparing dinner for two people or a large group, following basic food safety steps will keep everyone at the table from getting sick," says s Diane Calello, executive and medical director of the New Jersey Poison Control Center at Rutgers New Jersey Medical School.

-Foods can become contaminated with germs at any point of the food production chain - from farming to grocery stores to leftovers.
-Handling or preparing food incorrectly can make it unsafe to eat.
+"Foods can become contaminated with germs at any point of the food production chain - from farming to grocery stores to leftovers.
+Handling or preparing food incorrectly can make it unsafe to eat."

-Diane Calello

-Executive and Medical Director New Jersey Poison Control Center Rutgers New Jersey Medical School

-Food poisoning is common and can cause mild to severe sickness Symptoms may include nausea, vomiting, stomach cramps, diarrhea, upset stomach, and fever.
+Foodborne illness (also known as food poisoning) is common and can cause mild to severe sickness.

+Symptoms may include nausea, vomiting, stomach cramps, diarrhea, upset stomach, and fever.
 A person may not feel sick right away because symptoms may appear a few hours or days after eating.

-Anyone who is feeling sick should not prepare or cook food because their germs can spread to foods.
-Raw poultry, meat, and seafood can spread germs to anything they touch - hands, countertops and surfaces, sinks, utensils, dishes and containers, foods, and cutting boards.
+Anyone sick with a respiratory illness like the common cold, flu, RSV or COVID-19 should not prepare or cook meals for other people because their germs can spread to foods and drinks.

+Raw poultry, meat, and seafood can spread germs to anything they touch including hands, countertops and surfaces, sinks, utensils, dishes and containers, foods, and cutting boards.

 When preparing and cooking food, follow these four safety steps (Clean, Separate, Cook, and Chill).
-Cooking foods to the right temperature kills germs and prevents people from getting sick.
+Cooking foods to the right temperature kills germs and prevents people from becoming sick.

-f 😏 🖸 🕨 Guests can also get food poisoning from cooked foods Bacteria and other germs grow quickly in foods that reach temperatures in the "Danger Zone" - between 40°F and 140°F. When serving food, keep hot foods hot and cold foods cold to prevent illness.
-It is unsafe to leave food out of the refrigerator or freezer for more than two hours.
+Guests may also get food poisoning from cooked foods left on the table or counter too long before putting them in the refrigerator.

+Bacteria and other germs grow quickly in foods that reach temperatures in the "Danger Zone", between 40°F and 140°F.